Invite friends and family to read the obituary and add memories.

 Starts at 10:00 am (Central time)

-Born on July 6, 1950, in Browns Valley, Minnesota, to Norbert “Red” Schwagel and Esther Kruger, Dean lived a life full of love, laughter, and purpose.
+Dean was born on July 6, 1950, in Browns Valley, Minnesota, to Norbert “Red” Schwagel and Esther Kruger, Dean lived a life full of love, laughter, and purpose.
 He was known for his support for family and friends, his sense of humor, and his desire to restore vehicles.
 He leaves behind a legacy of warmth and laughter that will be remembered by everyone whose lives he graced.
 Many cherished memories were also made during the years that he owned and ran the Colosseum Dance Hall in Browns Valley.

 Dean is survived by his wife, Mary Schwagel; his daughter, Crystal and her husband, Adam Mack, and their two daughters, Veronica and Liberty of Centennial, CO; and his son, Francis Schwagel, and his wife, Karyn Schwagel, and their two daughters Ella and Kathryn of Pinehurst, NC; sisters: Dianne LaFountaine and Debra (Irvan) Frie; and brothers: Leon and Roger (Maureen) Schwagel; as well as many other loving relatives and friends.